 We always recommend the client to stay away from our working station.

 Not only because of the risk of contamination of our work area.
 Also, because we have expensive materials, like our machines with by the way are very expensive, we also have electronic equipment that can be damaged.
 We don’t care if you sit around your friend to entertain him with a pleasant conversation, but doing some crazy parties around the area where we are working.
 It is sometimes annoying, affecting our focus and leading to an accident where you may poke yourself with a needle.
-Or you may end broking some of our equipment, so please be mature.
-Keep in mind what we are doing with your friends is permanent.
+Or you may end up ruining some of our equipment, so please be mature.
+Keep in mind what we are doing is permanent.